Top 10 SEO 2.0 Definitions

 http://www.telltenfriends.com/blog/2006/12/12/seo-20-or-social-media-optimization/

-As Jordan Behan explains SEO 2.0 is all about reaching out to potential clients and markets through all Web 2.0 channels that like Blogging, MySpace or Flickr.
-He explains that his static website does not perform well compared to all the social media out there.
+As Jordan Behan explains SEO 2.0 is all about reaching out to potential clients and embracing markets through all social media channels that like blogging, social networking or image sharing.

 6. Mike Levin (HitTail): Long Tail and answering questions